 Professional Liability Insurance.
 Consultant, Consultant’s

-subconsultant’s(s) and Professionals engaged by the Consultant shall purchase and maintain in force Professional Liability insurance (including contractual liability coverage) covering liability and damages arising out of or resulting from Consultant’s professional services rendered, or which should have been rendered, pursuant to this Agreement.
+subconsultant’s(s) and Professionals engaged by the Consultant shall purchase and maintain in force Professional Liability insurance covering liability and damage to the extent caused by Consultant’s professional services rendered, or which should have been rendered, pursuant to this Agreement.
 Each of Consultant’s subconsultant(s) or Professionals engaged by Consultant who are required to render or provide professional services pursuant to this

-Agreement and/or the contract between the Consultant, Consultant’s subconsultant(s) or Professionals engaged by Consultant, or at any other subconsultant level, shall purchase and maintain Professional Liability insurance coverage with limits of liability of not less than and coverage no less broad than requested herein.
+Agreement and/or the contract between the Consultant, Consultant’s subconsultant(s) or Professionals engaged by Consultant, or at any other subconsultant level, shall purchase and maintain Professional Liability insurance coverage with limits of liability of :

 Consultant’s Professional Liability limits of not less than: